New taxi by-law and administrative order now in effect

-- A professional operator who is courteous and knowledgeable and who practices good hygiene.
+- A professional operator who is courteous and knowledgeable and who practises good hygiene.

 - Be transported by the most direct route unless you request a different route.

-- A taxicab in good mechanical and physical condition.
+- A vehicle in good mechanical and physical condition.

-- A taxicab that has a clean passenger and trunk compartment and vehicle exterior.
+- A vehicle that has a clean passenger and trunk compartment and vehicle exterior.